 Registration is now open.
 Details regarding registration can be found on our registration webpage.

-The United Way Kitchener Waterloo and Area and the United Way Cambridge and North Dumfries are pleased to offer a select number of 50% tuition sponsorships to PEOD registrants.
+The United Way Waterloo Region Communities is pleased to offer a select number of 50% tuition sponsorships to PEOD registrants.
 Sponsorships are available to staff members of eligible organizations in Waterloo Region, who are registering for the certificate in their professional capacity (not for personal interest).

 Laurier's Centre for Community Research, Learning and Action (CCRLA) also offer a limited number of 50% tuition sponsorships for individuals who would like to register for PEOD but require financial assistance to do so.